wesleytao/advanced/databass/offset.md

         SELECT 1 FROM data LIMIT 1 OFFSET 1+10
         SELECT 1 FROM data LIMIT 1 OFFSET 1*10+4

+However, it is NOT valid for OFFSET to be negative!

-You can assume that the offset expression will only be tested with arithmetic expressions that well not reference any attributes.
+Further, you can assume that the offset expression will only be tested with arithmetic expressions that well not reference any attributes.
 Thus do you don't need to worry about the following:

         SELECT 1 FROM data LIMIT 1 OFFSET 'blue' SELECT 1 FROM data LIMIT 1 OFFSET data.attr + 1